utopiabound/redditp/README.md

 * i - open image in a new tab
 * o - open comments in a new tab
 * d - open duplicates in a new tab
-* u - hide/show duplciates box
+* u - hide/show duplicates box
 * f - toggle full screen mode
 * m - unmute/mute videos
 * n - toggle nsfw